kodlian/AlamofireXMLRPC/README.md

 | NSDate 					| NSDate() 	| ```<dateTime.iso8601>19980717T14:08:55</dateTime.iso8601>``` 	| 								|
 | NSData 					| NSData()  	| ```<base64>eW91IGNhbid0IHJlYWQgdGhpcyE=</base64>``` 		| 								|

 By default other types will be mapped as XML RPC String and use the default String representation.
-Bu you can provide your own mapping for custom Types by adopting the protocol ```XMLRPCValueConvertible```.
+Bu you can provide your own mapping for custom Types by adopting the protocol ```XMLRPCRawValueRepresentable```.

 ``` swift
 enum XMLRPCValueKind: String {